AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 You can download the Demo Project (for UE versions 4.6 - 5.3)
 link  /**/
 The Demo Project contains many additional examples.
-Before you can open the Demo Project you need to enable the plugin for your engine version ([Read more](#Quick-Start)).
+Before you can open the Demo Project you need to enable the plugin for your engine version ([read more](#Quick-Start)).
-You can migrate the entire level with examples or individual examples to your project using migrate (read more).
+You can migrate the entire level with examples or individual examples to your project using migrate ([read more](#Quick-Start)).

 You can also check out my other Path Tracer Toolkit Asset (link)  /**/ Path Tracer Toolkit is a 100% blueprint asset, and more focused on visual style, while Simple Path Tracer is more focused on optimization and customization.